 Sure, stopping at a fast food restaurant while rushing around town is a quick solution for subduing hungry children in the backseat.
 And sure, you know that hitting the drive-through isn’t the healthiest thing to do.
 But did you know that simply living within walking distance of fast food restaurants could increase your child’s risk for obesity?

 How near children live to fast-food restaurants may contribute to their becoming obese.
-That’s one finding in a new study by the Schroeder Center for Health Policy at the College of William & Mary.
+That’s one finding in a new study by the Schroeder Center for Health Policy at William & Mary.
 The project is featured in an upcoming issue of the International Journal of Pediatric Obesity.

 Professor Jennifer Mellor has won a 2010 Plumeri Award for Faculty Excellence.